linagora/tmail-flutter/docs/stories/TF-1786-TeamMail-Swipe-in-Email-item-in-ThreadView .md

 **Expected:**
 I see the email row is swiped as blue background color belong with "Move email icon" AND System display the list of mailboxes wit checked icon belong to mailbox which include that email.

-**UC4.
-As I am a user, I want to swipe right to left in email of my mailboxes On thread-view of Archive folder, when I swipe left to right / right to left then the archived email is moved to inbox

-**Expected:**
-This email is moved to selected mailbox.
+AND This email is moved to selected mailbox.
 System display a toast message.

 [Back to Summary](#summary)